Microsoft/MCW-Lift-and-Shift-ARM/Whiteboard design session/WDS trainer guide - Lift and shift.md

                 then the VMs in VMware should be restarted to restore service.
             -   If the 'procurement' DNS entry has already been updated, revert it to the previous value.

             > **Note**: To minimize the impact of DNS caching, the Time-To-Live (TTL) for the DNS entry should be reduced to a short value (e.g. 60 seconds) well in advance of the migration.
             This enables DNS changes during migration and roll-back to take effect quickly.
-            Once migration is successful and stable, the TTL should be returned to a long value (e.g. 1 day)
+            Once migration is successful and stable, the TTL should be returned to a long value (e.g. 1 day).

         -   Web tier migration option 2: VMWare Virtual to Virtual migration.